David Hodne: Military career

-Hodne has commanded the United States Army Infantry School and is currently the commanding general of the 4th Infantry Division in Fort Carson, Colorado, assuming command on August 19, 2021.
+Hodne has commanded the United States Army Infantry School and served as the commanding general of the 4th Infantry Division in Fort Carson, Colorado, assuming command on 19 August 2021, and relinquishing it to David S. Doyle on 13 June 2023.

+In April 2023, Hodne was nominated for promotion to lieutenant general with assignment as the deputy commanding general of futures and concepts of United States Army Futures Command.
+In July 2025, he was nominated for promotion to general.

 Personal life

 Hodne is married to fellow 1991 West Point graduate Shelley Ann Berry who retired from the army as a colonel in 2012.

 Awards and decorations

 Hodne was awarded the following decorations during his military career: